 I present you with a list of red flags that raise my guard and give me a general bad feeling.
 Feel free to share your stories with me!
 There’s nothing better than a good bad job interview story!

 Soooo…how old are you?

-It goes without saying that asking someone about their age is a little bit strange.
-I used to have my date of birth on my CV but I removed it, as I don’t think it’s in any way relevant to the teaching job.
-My age shouldn’t decide whether I am fit for this job.
-It was one of the first questions I was asked on my last job interview and I immediately sensed that there’s something not right.
+Asking someone about their age is a little bit strange.
+I used to have my date of birth on my CV, but I removed it, as I don’t think it’s relevant to the teaching job.
+My age shouldn’t decide whether I am fit for this position or not.
+It was one of the first questions I was asked in my last job interview, and I immediately sensed that there was something not right.
 The reason an employer may want to know your age is to assess your young years without any commitments such as family or children (in my opinion).

 Are you in a relationship?

-Again, I was asked this question on my last job interview and I frankly could not believe it.
-I was under the impression that I came here to talk about myself and my experience and not about my partner and his job.
-This question was asked to check if I live on my own and if I’m can support myself with their low salary.
+Again, I was asked this question at my last job interview, and I frankly couldn’t believe it.
+I was under an impression that I came here to talk about myself and my experience and not about my partner and his job.
+This question was asked to check if I live on my own and if I can support myself with their low salary.

 No, I don’t need to see your certificates.
 Are you a native?

 I was once indirectly asked about that.
 The person interviewing me couldn’t care less about my certificates, experience and references.
 They were more interested in my nationality, and the time and place I learnt English.
 I normally can conquer this question without any issues as luckily for me I learnt English at an international school and took English as a first language.
 This gives me some kind of leverage.
 However, I had a lot of non-native English teachers, and you know what?
 They were incredible and as knowledgeable as the natives.
 It goes to show that some academies choose natives over experience.